 Due to winter weather we have put a hold on shipping to the areas shown below in grey.
 You can still order now and we will ship the plant to you during an appropriate time for your zone.

 At Nature Hills we handle, package and ship the products you order with the utmost care to ensure healthy delivery.
 Shipping and handling charges are calculated based on the tables below.
 Please note that some items include an additional handling surcharge, these will be noted on the item's product page.

 Click here to see our full rates

-Avocados are native to South-Central Mexico and have been traced as far back as 7000 BC and were likely been cultivated since the Incas civilization in 750 BC.
-But it wasn't the early 1900's did growers see the potential for the avocado in the United States.
+Avocados are native to South-Central Mexico and have been traced as far back as 7000 BC.
+They were likely cultivated since the Inca civilization in 750 BC.
+But it wasn't the early 1900's that growers saw a potential for the Avocado in the United States.

 The Hass was discovered in late 1920's by a postman named Rudolph Hass, who spent all his money on the purchase of a small plot of land in La Habra Heights, California, in order to satisfy his dream of growing avocados.
 With only enough money left to purchase seed from a local avocado pioneer/grower A.R Rideout, he planted with the intent of grafting over the most popular industry-standard of the day, the Fuerte avocado.

 Hass was not very successful in his initial attempts to graft his seedling rootstock.
 After two years worth of attempts, he had finally got all but one to take.
 After it began to fruit, the story goes, he had decided to take it down and start over.
 His children talked him out of it, proclaiming the variety to be much better tasting than Fuerte.
 Today, this is often debatable, as the Fuerte is itself a very high-quality avocado.